applied-meta-omics-ethz-2023/metagenomics-workshop/module-3/README.md

 Try running antiSMASH --help to check the available options
 ```
 antismash --help-showall
-antismash test_cluster.gbk
 ```
 3. Next try running antiSMASH on your MAGs.
 You cannot run jobs in parallel but you can open [screens](https://kb.iu.edu/d/acuy)
 ```
-antismash yourMAG.gbk
+antismash ~/metagenomics-workshop/module-3/data/eremio_rep_mags/C2.fasta
 ```
-If you'd like an extra challenge, you can write a bash script that will run antiSMASH on all the MAGs.
+If you'd like an extra challenge, you can write a bash script that will run antiSMASH on all the MAGs in ```~/metagenomics-workshop/module-3/data/eremio_rep_mags/.```

-4. Interpretation and visaulization of results
+4. Interpretation and visaulization of antismash results.
+Check out this [explanation](https://docs.antismash.secondarymetabolites.org/understanding_output/)
-If you are not familiar with antiSMASH output, here is an [explanation](https://docs.antismash.secondarymetabolites.org/understanding_output/)

 ```
 scp -r yourusername@cousteau.ethz.ch:antismash_output_dir your_local_dir
 ```
-You can visualize the results by opening index.html in any web browser.
+You can visualize the results by opening ```index.html``` in any web browser.
 Anything look interesting?
-You can dig deeper, or choose to work with your own data trying out some tools in the next section.

 5. Let's dive deeper to compare BGC profiles within a specific clade.
 In this repo you will find the pre-processed antiSMASH results for 5 representative MAGs from marine clades in the phylum '*Candidatus* Eremiobacterota' as follows: